kb-dk/youseebitrepositoryingester/README.md

 bitrepository-url-client
 ========================

 Used for statsbiblioteket.dk's Medieplatform.

-Initially for ingesting files in the bitrepository, lateralso to retrieve files again.
+Initially for ingesting files in the bitrepository, later also to retrieve files again.